-The Cromer Ladies Lifeboat Guild annual general meeting saw one of its long serving members and her husband receive prestigious National Awards in recognition of their long service and outstanding contribution to RNLI fundraising.
+The Cromer Ladies Lifeboat Guild annual general meeting, held on 28th March 2017, saw three of its members receive thanks for their service and contributions to RNLI fundraising.

 Peggy has been a member of the Guild for 28 years.
 She was a loyal, supportive and enthusiastic committee member for many years before taking on roles of greater responsibility.
 In 2006 she became Guild Chairman, taking over the role from Mrs Daisy Spurgeon (now Honorary Life President) and then, on relinquishing her role as Chairman in 2009, became the Publicity Officer.
 For several years, Peggy and Tony hosted summer garden fetes at their home, enabling the Guild to raise further funds for the RNLI.
 Although Peggy is now stepping down from her role on the Committee, she continues to be a member of the Ladies Lifeboat Guild.